mozilla/motown/README.md

 * Each component can be run separately, have a look in app.js for a listing.
 * It's polite to change the IRC nick your dev bot uses, see config/development.json (motown-{your real nick} probably makes sense)

+## Troubleshooting

+Sometimes the webserver when in dev mode will be unresponsive from the first request.
+It seems to be a problem with the passport library and stale sessions.

 ## Configuration